-Espresso is so popular these days that many people are getting their own machines to make their own at home.
-The market offers many different kinds of espresso makers made by almost every company you can think of.
-We have reviewed many of the models available and have compiled a list of our top five for you.
-You will find that this list includes both the pros and the cons with each unit.
+To help you shop, we’ve reviewed many of the models available and compiled a list of our top five espresso machines with grinders for you.
+You will find that this list includes detailed reviews and the pros and cons of each unit.
 We feel that it is essential for you to know the benefits and disadvantages of a product before making your final decision.

-This Breville model features a digital temperature control that you can adjust up or down by four degrees, for the perfect temperature for you.
-Once the beans are ground, and the temperature is set, all that is left is the less than 30 seconds that it takes to make your morning shot.
+This Breville model features a digital temperature control that you can adjust up or down by four degrees.
 The steam wand allows you to hand-texture micro-foam milk that will help enhance the flavor.
 There’s also a dedicated hot water dispenser.

-This particular espresso machine comes with quite a few accessories.
-You will receive a razor dose trimming tool, a 54mm stainless steel port filter, and one-cup, two-cup, and dual wall filter baskets.
+This espresso machine comes with quite a few accessories.
+You will receive a razor dose trimming tool, a 54mm stainless steel portafilter, and one-cup, two-cup, and dual wall filter baskets.
 Also included are a coffee scoop, an integrated tamper, a stainless steel milk jug, and some cleaning supplies.

 The water tank is pretty small and needs to be refilled quite often, and some of the coffee grounds find their way into the drip tray, so it has to be cleaned out frequently.
-These are both more annoying than they are negative.
-Neither even comes close to being a dealbreaker.
+Despite these minor inconveniences, we still think that this is the best espresso machine with a grinder.

 The DeLonghi ESAM3300 Magnifica is a super-automatic espresso machine with a programmable control panel.
 The built-in burr grinder allows you to grind your favorite coffee beans effortlessly.
 This grinder is adjustable and works well; just be aware that it is on the noisy side.
 Like many espresso makers, this model doesn’t handle oily beans very well.
-They tend to clog things, so you’ll have to clean all the little nooks and crannies often.
+If you’re a fan of dark roasts, you’ll need to clean your machine more often.

-This machine has two stainless steel boilers that help provide the best heat distribution, no matter how long it has been between uses.
-The boilers keep the water at your ideal temperature, so you can instantly reheat your cup at any time.
+This machine has two stainless steel boilers that provide good heat distribution.
+The boilers keep the water at your ideal temperature so you can instantly reheat your cup at any time.
 The only problem we found with this system is that the water tank is on the smaller side and requires frequent refilling.

-This appliance has a patented cappuccino system, so you can make your coffee to meet your individual tastes.
-It rotates 180° so any size of milk container will fit.
+This appliance has a patented cappuccino system, and the frother rotates 180° to fit any size of milk container.
 The coffee spigot also adjusts to accommodate any size of coffee cup.

 The water tank and bean container are removable for cleaning.
 The stainless steel thermoblock makes this unit incredibly easy to keep clean.
 We do recommend that you descale your espresso maker once every two to three months, though, so you don’t get any build-up.

-Though the all-in-one can be set to make a single or a double shot of espresso, they aren’t the best quality espresso you can get.
-As with anything that is “all-inclusive,” this machine is capable of doing many things; it just doesn’t do any of them exceptionally well.
+You can make a single or a double shot of espresso, but we didn’t find it to be especially high-quality.
+This machine can do many things; it just doesn’t do any of them exceptionally well.
 We found it somewhat challenging to make strong espresso shots with this machine.
 They tend to come out weak and watery.

-This machine is built to make many different kinds of coffee, but it isn’t made to withstand constant use for an extended period of time.
-It is made of poor quality plastic that can break easily.
-It also isn’t really consistent with grinding coffee grounds.
-If you leave your beans bulkier, you don’t get stronger coffee.
-If you grind your beans finer to get the most out of them that you can, the grinder tends to clog up on you.
+This model is built to make many different kinds of coffee, but it isn’t made to withstand constant use for an extended period of time.
+It is made of poor quality plastic that can break easily, and there isn’t an auto-off feature.
+It also doesn’t produce very consistent grounds and the grinder clogs frequently.